atdc98/nodecalc/README.md

 # nodecalc
-A simple node.js calculator using Express and EJS
+A simple node.js calculator using Express, AngularJS, and EJS

 Clone the repository and run `npm install` to install all dependencies.